cmvandrevala/more-than-equations/content/Computer Science/Labs/I've Got the Power.md

 title: I've Got the Power!
 date: 2025-01-17
 tags: [c-plus-plus, java, csc-216, algorithmic-analysis]
 description: In this lab you are going to implement a pair of algorithms that compute the power of a number.
-Each of these algorithms has a different complexity.
+Each of these algorithms has a different time complexity.
 ---

 ## 🔖 Background Information